 This method works on both on simple and complex patterns.
 I used it for my "Civil War Bride" (Corliss Searcey) and my "All Around the Town" (Sue Garmon) quilts.
 It's just a matter of breaking things down into simple, manageable units.

-"magic box" project with me that contains pressed on, cut out freezer paper patterns, a stiletto, snips, glue stick and a small acrylic ruler.
+This is a totally portable project at many points.
+It is easy to take a baggie or "magic box" project with me that contains pressed on, cut out freezer paper patterns, a stiletto, snips, glue stick and a small acrylic ruler.
 It takes no room at a sit and stitch gathering to sit there and glue pieces while talking with friends or sit with a tray in my lap and watch TV with my family.
 I've done it at school and church meetings, too.
 This is how I work on my appliqued basket project...stolen moments.

 I will post part three on Thursday or Friday, after I get my daughter off to Washington DC with her 8th grade companions.
 Check out part one, if you missed it.